-Subsequently, he developed a long relationship with Theater for the New City, which has produced seven of his musicals and one play.
+Subsequently, he developed a long relationship with Theater for the New City, which has produced all of his other musicals and two plays.
 Life Knocks, a play produced at TNC, was reviewed by Kessa De Santis, Punchin International: "Great humor and ebullience ... good, genuine laughs ...
 Attea's talent as a playwright is evident."
 He first came to TNC at Abrams' urging to contribute skits for a revue he would name It's an Emergency, Don't Hurry, about the world's lethargy in responding to urgent issues.
-Attea went on to write a musical a year with Abrams, all of which were directed by Marcante.
+Attea went on to write a musical a year with Abrams, all of which were directed by Mark Marcante.
 Attea says of the theater's artistic director, "Crystal Field deserves credit for being a steady champion of us and of all people who write for the theater and hope to make a distinguished contribution.
 She has been kind enough to be a steady champion of mine.
-In fact, I don't know another person in the Off-Broadway venue who is as supportive of emerging talent, and I don't know, in this competitive and political world, if I could have found another artistic director or theater as inviting and supportive as the one she administers."
+In fact, I don't know another person in the Off-Broadway venue who is as supportive of emerging talent, and I don't know, in this competitive and political world, if I could have found another artistic director or theater nearly as inviting and supportive as the one she administers."
 He is the recipient of a grant from The Jerome Foundation/TNC as an emerging playwright.